 Class Schedule & Registration

-Classes are 2 days and scheduled as follows:
+Classes are 3 evenings and scheduled as follows:

 When and where is the class?

-All TDC classes will be held in a 2 day (12 hour) format.
-The dates listed above reflect a Friday night and a Saturday.
-The classroom portion of the class will be held at the EOC (707 Northwest 6th Street) and will begin at 6:00PMand should conclude by 10:00PM.The Saturday driving exercise will be held on the driving range at the Okeechobee High School (2800 Hwy.
-441 North) and will begin at 9:00AM and should conclude by 5:00PM.
+All TDC classes will be held in a 3 evening format.
+The dates listed above reflect Tuesday, Wednesday, and Thursday evenings.
+The classroom portion of the class will be held at the EOC (707 Northwest 6th Street) and will begin at 6:00PMand should conclude by 10:00PM.The driving exercise will be held on the driving range at the Okeechobee High School (2800 Hwy.
+441 North) and will begin at 6:00pm and should conclude by 10:00PM.

-The program will be conducted with a minimum of two (2) instructors on Friday night and a minimum of 1 instructor for every three students for the driving range on Saturday.
+The program will be conducted with a minimum of two (2) instructors on the first night and a minimum of 1 instructor for every three students for the driving range on the following days.

 All Registration Information MUST be received prior to class date.

-To register online, simply fill out and submit the form below, bringing the necessary copies (teen's driver's license, teen's insurance card, current vehicle registration, and vehicle insurance card) with you to the class.
-You will be required to sign the documents at the beginning of the class.
+To register Contact Sgt.
+Stripling,fill out and submit the form below, bringing the necessary copies (teen's driver's license, teen's insurance card, current vehicle registration, and vehicle insurance card) with you to the class.
+You will be required to sign the documents at the beginning of the class,in the prescence of the Officer (Notary not necessary)

 Any questions, comments, or concerns should be addressed to Sgt.
 Keith Stripling at 863-634-9108 (Cell) or 863-763-2131 Ext.
 1204.